ar-cyber/NSMBU-Randomizer/readme.md

 # NSMB U/U Deluxe/NSLU randomizer

 This mod effectively shuffles the level files of New Super (Mario Bros/Luigi) U/U Deluxe files.
 It can be used with some other games, although untested.
+<br><br>
+Thanks to <a href="https://github.com/Arulo165">Arulo165</a>, there is now an item randomizer present in a subdirectory.
+Deploy that like you would deploy any other mod for NSMBU/NSLU (the file is not regionlocked; it can be played with any region, although tested on EU).

 ## How to use?